dpareasy/Assignment1/README.md

         else:
             raise ArmorServiceInternalError(res.error_description, res.exit_code)
 ```
+Where `id_list` is the list of all the individuals of the ontology.
 Copy this function inside `armor_manipulation_client.py` after having cloned the package inside your workspace.

 ### Launcher ###